seapagan/fastapi-template/README.md

 depoloyment independent) settings should go ing the `metadata` file, while secrets (or deployment specific) should go in the `settings` and `.env` files

-[commands/](/commands) - This directory can hold any commands you need to write

-- for example populating a database, create a superuser or other housekeeping tasks.
+[commands/](/commands) - This directory can hold any commands you need to write, for example populating a database, create a superuser or other housekeeping tasks.

 [managers/](/managers) - This directory contains individual files for each